christine-gk416/lincoln-highway-road-trip/README.md

 #### Bootstrap Nav

 The Bootstrap Nav works as expected and was adjusted to have my own page names, links, and anchor links.
 It folds up behind a hamburger icon on smaller screen sizes to save space in the header.
 I've also moved the mobile navigation slightly more to the centre of the page to remove some of the blank space.

+The primary testing I did with this navbar was to adjust the anchor links in the dropdown folder so that they work correctly on the live site.
+I add the page slug then the anchor to fix this issue.

 #### Map with markers and corresponding cards